 Agree with Sarah, best to visit your travel health professional to get to right advise.

 Dengue, Malaria, Japanese Encephalitis, Cholera, Meningitis, Hepatitis, TB are just a few of the many illnesses that you may require vaccinations for in Vietnam, especially if your girlfriend plans on visiting rural areas.
-Some of these shots are required a month or so in advance so she has a lot of time ahead of her to get some advice and get her jabs. about 6 years ago
+Some of these shots are required a month or so in advance so she has a lot of time ahead of her to get some advice and get her jabs. over 6 years ago

 The World Health Organization (WHO) recommends all travellers should be covered for, Diphtheria, Tetanus, Measles, Mumps, Rubella, and Polio.

 Tetanus and Diptheria require booster shots every 10 years.

 Vaccination against Hepatitis A and B is also wise.

 Dengue Fever poses a serious health risk everywhere in South East Asia – including urban centres.
 Hundreds of visitors return home every year after contracting the disease.
 There is no vaccine.
 You should take precautions to prevent insect bite.